 Independence rules for auditors

-In Belgium, a registered auditor is permitted to provide non-audit services to audit clients, on the condition that his independence is not impaired.
+In Belgium, a registered auditor is permitted to provide non-audit services (NAS) to audit clients, on the condition that his independence is not impaired.
 However, when providing permissible NAS, the assessment of the applicable fee cap has to be made.

 - Disclosure of auditor fees